 One area of focus for the Office of Consumer Services continues to be updating our brochures and various printed and web-based materials for consumers.
-During the fiscal year, we published and updated relevant materials for individuals and small businesses regarding the ACA-compliant plans that are available in the individual and small group markets.
 As was noted in prior fiscal years' reports, the agency's Medicare Supplement Insurance Shopper's Guide is one of the most downloaded documents from our website.
 As a result, staff continues to identify enhancements for this guide and regularly updates the printed and online versions for consumers.